go2chayan/raspyserver/README.md

 # raspyserver
 A python webserver sample for fun (originally hosted in a raspberry pi)

-Put all the files in /home/pi/Devel
+Put all the files in /home/pi/Devel/raspyserver
+(If you change this path, adjust accordingly in the ./pythonserver file)

 Install requirements by running: sudo ./setup.sh